-The state provides detailed criminal records upon request.
+The state provides detailed criminal records upon request of a Kansas criminal background check.
 They will include not only convictions and arrests but also incarcerations, parole, and probation information.
 The state has a helpful website page that explains how to read a RAP sheet and breaks out each section and details what is contained with it.

 KS is not a point of contact for gun dealers in the state.
-The state does not have a law requiring them to go through the state for background checks before selling firearms to residents.
+The state does not have a law requiring them to go through the state fora Kansas gun background check before selling firearms to residents.
 However, all licensed gun dealers are federally mandated to contact the FBI and use NICS to obtain a complete background check before selling any guns to the public.
 If you have a state permit for firearms, you are exempt from the required background check.
 Private sales of guns do not require any background checks.

 On average 172,047 gun checks annually are being conducted through NICS in California.

 The state is an open records state and allows the general public access to another person’s background report.
 Depending on who is requesting the level of detail will vary.
 Authorized agencies and employers will receive more detail than an individual.
 The basic cost for a search is $20 each.
-KS takes a different approach to background checks with employment and instead of protecting the applicants, the state chooses to protect employers and actually encourages the use of them when making hiring decisions.
+A different approach is being taken to Kansas criminal background checks with employment and instead of protecting the applicants, the state chooses to protect employers and actually encourages the use of them when making hiring decisions.

 According to The Fair Credit Reporting Act, when using sites like InfoTracer to obtain a background check report, the information cannot legally be used to determine credit, employment, tenant screening or any other eligibility requirements for business or professional use.